 To address security concerns, focus on solutions that incorporate advanced security protocols, robust encryption, role-based access control, and multi-factor authentication (MFA).
 Also, carry out regular security audits to make sure your firewalls and security protocols are up to date.

-Scalability and Costs
+Scalability and Cost Management

 Automating incident detection and response for a single module is straightforward.
 But when you have multiple workflows, teams, and clients, the volume of incidents can skyrocket pretty quickly.

-This often requires scaling up your current incident management response—and of course, you have to pay more money.
+This often requires scaling up your current incident management response, and of course, you have to pay more money.

 To keep your system flexible and scalable without spending beyond your budget, focus on scalable incident management solutions designed to accommodate surges and spikes without noticeable performance issues.
+Look for solutions that charge based on your integration scope rather than per-user pricing, so costs don’t scale linearly with team size.

 Resistance to Change

 As AI takes over jobs, employees will naturally resist automation.
-This often results in teams preferring to manage incidents “the old way”.
+This often results in teams preferring to manage incidents “the old way.”
 Obviously, this has procedural and financial implications for your business.

 To break through that resistance to automation, educate your team on the importance of automation.
 Hammer home the point that the automation is there to improve their effectiveness rather than push them out the door.